Perry-HUtchison-Bluefruit/FF2F/README.md

 - `Corrector` class handles syntax correction.
 - `CSVWriter` class handles writing data to CSV.
 - `Config` class handles keyword configuration.
+- `Validator` class handles input validation for file encoding, format, and basic structure.

+## Validator Class

+The `Validator` class is responsible for validating the input feature file before it is parsed.
+It checks for the following:

+- UTF-8 encoding
+- Valid Gherkin format
+- Basic structure (presence of `Feature:` and `Scenario:` keywords)

+The `Validator` class provides the following methods:

+- `validate_encoding()`: Checks if the file is UTF-8 encoded.
+- `validate_format()`: Checks if the file has a valid Gherkin format.
+- `validate_structure()`: Checks if the file contains the required `Feature:` and `Scenario:` keywords.
+- `validate()`: Calls all validation methods and returns the results.

 ## Usage